Reddishye/decoutilities/README.md

 ### Inject System

 `decoutilities` comes with an easy to use injector class (EXPERIMENTAL) that allows to easily share information.
+Note: The recently added `registerClass` method allows to register classes instead of single functions, recommended combination with `singleton` decorator.

 ```python
 from decoutilities.inject import injector